Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016

 Summary: Use Information Rights Management (IRM) in Office 2016 to specify permission for accessing and using sensitive documents and messages.

 Azure Rights Management and Active Directory Rights Management are persistent document-level information protection technologies from Microsoft.
-They use permissions and authorization to help prevent sensitive information from being printed, forwarded, or copied by authorized users, or accessed by unauthorized people.
-After you restrict permission for a document or message with IRM, the usage restrictions travel with the document or email message as part of the contents of the file.
+They implement permissions and authorization to protect sensitive information.
+Restricting permission for a document or message with IRM ensures that unauthorized individuals can't print, forward, or copy it.
+The usage restrictions are embedded within the document or email message, traveling with the file wherever it goes.
 Microsoft Office implements support for these technologies by using Information Rights Management (IRM) features.